Treatment - Micro ETS™ for

 bleeding and bruising.
 The procedure has minimal side effects,

-and patients are able to resume normal activities, including
+perform and patients are able to resume normal activities, including

 exercise, the following day.